dulari2023/Data_Analytics_Portfolio/Spreadsheets/README.md

-Welcome to the world of data analysis with Spreadsheets!
+Welcome to data analysis with Spreadsheets!

 In this folder, you will find a project that showcases my proficiency in data analysis using Spreadsheets.
 Spreadsheets are powerful tools for managing, analyzing, and visualizing data, especially for small datasets.